kentcdodds/old-kentcdodds.com/content/blog/fix-the-slow-render-before-you-fix-the-re-render/index.md

-This can definitely be a problem in some cases, but in general even mobile browsers on low-end devices are very fast at creating objects (render phase) and comparing them (diff phase).
+This can definitely be a problem in some cases, but in general even mobile browsers on low-end devices are very fast at creating objects (render phase) and comparing them (reconciliation phase).
 So what's the problem with re-renders?

 ## Slow renders

-Given that JavaScript is really fast at handling the render and diff phases, then why is my app freezing up when I'm getting unnecessary re-renders?
+Given that JavaScript is really fast at handling the render and reconciliation phases, then why is my app freezing up when I'm getting unnecessary re-renders?
 In that situation, I'd suggest that your problem _might_ be unnecessary re-renders, but it's more likely a problem with slow renders in general.
 There's something that your code is doing during the render phase that's making things slow.
 You should diagnose and fix _that_ first.
 Once you've fixed that problem, then you can profile your app again and see if you still have issues with unnecessary re-renders.

 In fact, if you leave in a slow render and just reduce re-renders instead, then you could wind up with a worse situation, and you'll likely wind up with more